 - make recommendations to you for approval.

 For small or less complex projects, the process is likely to be less formal.
-However, you can still use a project control group in this supervising role.
+A project control group is still recommended for this supervising role.

 The project control group decides on the communication lines for your building project.
-The following diagram shows the typical communication lines.
+The following diagram demonstrates a typical arrangement:

 Property management roles and functional relationships in a school building project